okx/okexchain-docs/docs/resources/okexchaincli.md

 ```
 ### 8. Transfer token ownership:

 We support the function where token ownership can be transferred to another person.
-In order to ensure the security of token ownership transfer, multi signatures are required to validate the transfer.
-The process consists of the following 4 steps:
+In order to ensure the security of token ownership transfer, new owner need to confirm the transfer.
+The process consists of the following 2 steps:

-#### original owner(from) generates an unsigned tx：
+#### original owner(from) executes transfer-ownership command：
 ##### Example:
 ```bash
 okexchaincli tx token transfer-ownership [flags]